ShubhamVerma1811/Website/README.md

 ### Related Repos

-- [Blogs Backup](https://github.com/ShubhamVerma1811/Blogs) - Runs a cron job
+- [Blogs](https://github.com/ShubhamVerma1811/Blogs) - Runs a cron job that
-  that pulls in the Blogs from Sanity and save them as a markdown files.
+  pulls in the Blogs from Sanity and save them as a markdown files.

 - [Shbm.fyi](https://github.com/ShubhamVerma1811/shbm.fyi/) - My 2nd domain that
   acts as a URL shortner using Vercel Shortner